twiddlingbits/twr-wasm/examples/readme.md

 ~~~

 ## import path resolution by the browser
-This section apples to executing your javascript without first "bundeling" it.
+This section apples to executing your javascript without first "bundling" it.
 Either from the filesystem directly in a browser or using a web server.

 In order for the browser to locate the tiny-wasm-runtime path when import is used,  you can add code like this to your HTML prior to the import.
 You should make sure the paths are correct.
 ~~~